 18. To make the legs, use the 18 gauge wire.
 Repeat the process we followed with the arms.
 Prick the wires to the body with some edible glue.

-19. In order to finish the body, make the shoes with some Black fondant with CMC.
+19. In order to finish the body, make the shoes with some black fondant with CMC.
 Make a ball and press it on one side to obtain some kind of pear shape.
 Make 2 socks with some thin, white modelling paste.

 20. Use a bit of hard plastic as a support for making the pineapple house topper.
 That way, you won’t have to wait for the fondant to get dry.
 Draw the silhouette and cut it.

-21. Stretch some orange fondant, put the silhouette on it and cut with an X-acto knife.
+21. Stretch some orange fondant, put the silhouette on it and cut it with an X-acto knife.
 Being accurate with the cutting and the sizes is very important.
-Brush some edible glue on the plastic and glue stick the fondant.
+Brush some edible glue on the plastic and glue the fondant.
 With a ruler, make some diagonal marks in opposite directions to get the texture of the pineapple.

 22. Stretch the green fondant and cut the silhouette of the pineapple leaves.
-Glue the fondant to the plastic previously brushed with some edible glue.
+Glue the fondant to the plastic, previously brushed with some edible glue.

 23. Mark all the leaves with a silicone brush.

-24. Shade all the lines of the pineapple with some Rust powder colourant and also shade the leaves with some Holy Green powder colourant, both from Rainbow Dust.
+24. Shade all the lines of the pineapple with some Rust powder colourant and also shade the leaves with some Holly Green powder colourant, both from Rainbow Dust.
 Finally, draw a line on the centre of each diamond with a brown food pen.

 25. Add the house details with blue fondant.
 Make a door, 2 windows and a chimney.
 Then, shade it with some Petrol Blue powder colourant from Rainbow Dust.